Should I Get a Second Mortgage?

 But mortgage debt is secured by your home.
 If you fail to keep up with your monthly mortgage payments, you could find yourself out on the street.

-Finally, if another massive crash in housing values were to happen like it did last decade, you could wind up “upside down” in your home — where you owe more than the home is worth and can’t sell if you need to move for work or personal reasons — if you have a second mortgage.
+Finally, if you get a second mortgage that causes your loan to value to increase substantially, and there is another massive crash in housing values like there was in the late 2000’s, you could wind up “upside down” in your home — where you owe more than the home is worth and can’t sell if you need to move for work or personal reasons.